 BEGO

 No sign of BEGO in the clinic show.
-They have a presence in LMT Lab Day which I will cover in another post.
+They have a presence in LMT Lab Day - read it here.

 COXO - Regional Strategy Shift?